Skip to main content

 Nature recovery plan

-In June 2019, West Oxfordshire District Council passed a motion to declare a climate and ecological emergency, leading to the development of the council's Climate Change Strategy.
+In June 2019, West Oxfordshire District Council passed a motion to declare a climate and ecological emergency, leading to the development of the Council's Climate Change Strategy.
 A key theme within this strategy is the protection and restoration of natural ecosystems.

 The Nature Recovery Plan aims to take forward and expand on the Climate Change Strategy's objectives and outline the specific objectives and actions the council will take to support nature recovery across the district to 2030.
+The Plan also sets out the Council’s policies and objectives for the statutory biodiversity duty under Section 40 of the natural Environment and Rural Communities Act 2006, which was strengthened by the Environment Act 2021.

 The Oxfordshire Food Strategy